-It has been speculated that the average trade show visitor will spend less than ten seconds evaluating an exhibition or display before either choosing to walk away or step inside to learn more about what you have to offer.
+The average trade show visitor will spend less than ten seconds evaluating an exhibition stand or display before either choosing to walk away or step inside to learn more about what’s on offer.

-If your space is overly cluttered with just too much going on, your message will get lost and your visitors will find it too overwhelming and difficult to process and make the choice to walk away.
-You absolutely need to convey your one, focused message in those first crucial few seconds.
+If your space is overly cluttered with just too much going on, your message will get lost and your visitors will find it too overwhelming and difficult to process and will choose to walk away.
+You must convey your one, focused message in those first crucial few seconds.

 Always remember that your visitors have often taken time out from a busy schedule to attend the event.
-If they do take the time to stop at your stand, it’s imperative that you offer them a good experience.
+If they do take the time to stop at your stand, it’s only polite that you offer them a good experience!

-Imagine when you walk into a retail store which has lots of items on offer, it can be sensory overload if not properly planned out and made obvious where you should look first.
+Imagine you walk into a retail store which has loads of items on offer just inside the doorway or a shopping centre with signage everywhere offering “SALE!” / “10% OFF!” / “TODAY ONLY!” / “BUY NOW!” etc. etc.; it can be sensory overload when it’s not properly organised.
+You just don’t know where to start.
 It’s the same for your visitors.
-Make sure there is a good ‘flow’ of your products so they know how to navigate your product on show.
-The flow needs to allow for easy access by visitors and be straightforward for your sales staff to showcase or highlight any necessary products.
+You need to create a good ‘flow’ of your products so people know how to navigate the products on show.
+The flow needs to allow easy access for visitors to come and go and also leave enough space for your sales staff to showcase or highlight products when necessary.

-Ensure you have enough space for attendees to walk around your displays with ease.
+Ensure you have plenty of room for attendees to walk around your displays with ease.
+You want people to be relaxed and happy in your space.
 Allow for gaps in between small products sitting side by side.
 Don’t clutter!
-If things are too chaotic, it can be too much to process and your prospective customer may walk away without having gained a clear message or understanding of your brand.
+If things are too chaotic, it can be too much to process and your prospective customer will walk away without having gained a clear message or understanding of what you are offering.
 You may have exactly the product they were looking for, but if they can’t find it, you’ll lose a customer.

-An exhibit overflowing with products will act as a barricade inhibiting access and interrupting traffic flow.
+Rather than being enticing and inviting, an exhibit overflowing with products will act as a barricade, inhibiting access and interrupting traffic flow.
 It can also make your wares look cheap.
 People correlate the over cluttered look with dollar shops and flea markets!

 If you have a hero product, single it out and feature it on its own display unit – let it make an impact.
 Consider a product demo; a well-timed demonstration can be extremely effective in stopping traffic, engaging prospects and leaving a lasting impression.